 Ellsworth Kelly was born in New York state in 1923.
 He studied art at the Pratt Institute in Brooklyn from 1941, however his studies were interrupted when he entered the U.S. military in 1943.
 Upon leaving the army at the end of the war, he resumed his studies, firstly at the School of the Museum of Fine Arts, Boston and later at the École Nationale Supérieure des Beaux-Arts in Paris.

 Kelly left New York City in 1970, moving upstate to Spencertown with his partner, photographer Jack Shear.
-Kelly lives and works in Spencertown, New York.
+Kelly died in 2015.